vetriselvan1187/python-fundamentals/README.md

 # python-fundamentals
-A guide to learn, master python fundamentals and concepts
+A guide to learn, master python fundamentals and python concepts